apache/mesos/docs/upgrades.md

 slaves.
 Frameworks must still enable checkpointing during registration to take advantage of checkpointing their tasks.

-**NOTE** The stats.json endpoints for masters and slaves have been depricated.
+**NOTE** The stats.json endpoints for masters and slaves have been deprecated.
 Please refer to the metrics/snapshot endpoint.

 **NOTE** The C++/Java/Python scheduler bindings have been updated.
 In particular, the driver can be constructed with an additional argument that specifies whether to use implicit driver acknowledgements.
 In `statusUpdate`, the `TaskStatus` now includes a UUID to make explicit acknowledgements possible.